When you have too many bad days, it’s hard not to feel discouraged, drift away from your goals, and let idleness set in and become your norm.

 Write down the pros and cons.
 Pros: things done well.
 Cons: the opposite.

-Summarise your 5 days.
-Remind yourself that’s the miniature of how you spend the rest of your life.
+Summarise your five days.
+Remind yourself that that’s the miniature of how you spend the rest of your life.

 You Might Also Enjoy…

 - 5 Ways to be More Productive